Staying Calm When You Work From Home With Kids

 Outline Your Workday Each Morning

-Before I get going on my work I’ll outline what I expect to accomplish that day, whether it’s writing a certain amount of words, answering a set number of emails or creating a particular piece of content before my workday is over.
+Before I get going on my work each morning I’ll outline what I expect to accomplish that day, whether it’s writing a certain amount of words, answering a set number of emails or creating a particular piece of content before my workday is over.
 This way I don’t waste time trying to figure out what exactly I should be doing that day.

 Designate a Space for Work